 Once water has passed into this mineral tank, the calcium and magnesium hard water minerals will become attracted to the resin bed, and will stick to it.
 Then, the sodium ions are released, and the water flows out of the system and into a home’s plumbing, now containing a small number of sodium ions instead of calcium and magnesium minerals.

-You can buy a salt-based softener for treating a well water supply or treating drinking water provided by your local authority.
+You can buy a salt-based softener for treating a well water supply or municipal/ city water.
 Some well water salt-based softeners also remove iron.